Public Policy (MA) (2023 Entry)

 Theories and Traditions in Public Policy

 Public Policy has undergone rapid transformations as a field of study over the past two decades.
 It was once seen as the preserve of national and local governments.
 Today, however, we talk of policy made by networks that transcend national borders, government departments, and traditional hierarchies.
 This module introduces you to the interdisciplinary field of policy studies.
+It provides you with a grounding in the key theoretical approaches to public policy.
 It is focused on the practical application, giving you the opportunity to apply techniques of policy analysis to some of the most pressing global challenges.

 Optional modules can vary from year to year.
 Example optional modules may include:

 - The EU as an International Actor: Engaging with the Neighbourhood